microsoft/DirectXShaderCompiler/docs/DXIL.rst

-41  IMul                          returns the IMul of the input values 42  UMul                          returns the UMul of the input values 43  UDiv                          returns the UDiv of the input values 44  IAddc                         returns the IAddc of the input values 45  UAddc                         returns the UAddc of the input values 46  ISubc                         returns the ISubc of the input values 47  USubc                         returns the USubc of the input values 48  FMad                          performs a fused multiply add (FMA) of the form a * b + c 49  Fma                           performs a fused multiply add (FMA) of the form a * b + c 50  IMad                          performs an integral IMad 51  UMad                          performs an integral UMad 52  Msad                          performs an integral Msad 53  Ibfe                          performs an integral Ibfe 54  Ubfe                          performs an integral Ubfe 55  Bfi                           given a bit range from the LSB of a number, places that number of bits in another number at any offset
+41  IMul                          returns the IMul of the input values 42  UMul                          returns the UMul of the input values 43  UDiv                          returns the UDiv of the input values 44  UAddc                         returns the UAddc of the input values 45  USubb                         returns the USubb of the input values 46  FMad                          performs a fused multiply add (FMA) of the form a * b + c 47  Fma                           performs a fused multiply add (FMA) of the form a * b + c 48  IMad                          performs an integral IMad 49  UMad                          performs an integral UMad 50  Msad                          performs an integral Msad 51  Ibfe                          performs an integral Ibfe 52  Ubfe                          performs an integral Ubfe 53  Bfi                           given a bit range from the LSB of a number, places that number of bits in another number at any offset
-56  Dot2                          two-dimensional vector dot-product
+54  Dot2                          two-dimensional vector dot-product
-57  Dot3                          three-dimensional vector dot-product
+55  Dot3                          three-dimensional vector dot-product
-58  Dot4                          four-dimensional vector dot-product
+56  Dot4                          four-dimensional vector dot-product
-59  CreateHandle                  creates the handle to a resource 60  CBufferLoad                   loads a value from a constant buffer resource 61  CBufferLoadLegacy             loads a value from a constant buffer resource 62  Sample                        samples a texture
+57  CreateHandle                  creates the handle to a resource 58  CBufferLoad                   loads a value from a constant buffer resource 59  CBufferLoadLegacy             loads a value from a constant buffer resource 60  Sample                        samples a texture
-63  SampleBias                    samples a texture after applying the input bias to the mipmap level 64  SampleLevel                   samples a texture using a mipmap-level offset 65  SampleGrad                    samples a texture using a gradient to influence the way the sample location is calculated 66  SampleCmp                     samples a texture and compares a single component against the specified comparison value 67  SampleCmpLevelZero            samples a texture and compares a single component against the specified comparison value 68  TextureLoad                   reads texel data without any filtering or sampling 69  TextureStore                  reads texel data without any filtering or sampling 70  BufferLoad                    reads from a TypedBuffer 71  BufferStore                   writes to a RWTypedBuffer 72  BufferUpdateCounter           atomically increments/decrements the hidden 32-bit counter stored with a Count or Append UAV
+61  SampleBias                    samples a texture after applying the input bias to the mipmap level 62  SampleLevel                   samples a texture using a mipmap-level offset 63  SampleGrad                    samples a texture using a gradient to influence the way the sample location is calculated 64  SampleCmp                     samples a texture and compares a single component against the specified comparison value 65  SampleCmpLevelZero            samples a texture and compares a single component against the specified comparison value 66  TextureLoad                   reads texel data without any filtering or sampling 67  TextureStore                  reads texel data without any filtering or sampling 68  BufferLoad                    reads from a TypedBuffer 69  BufferStore                   writes to a RWTypedBuffer 70  BufferUpdateCounter           atomically increments/decrements the hidden 32-bit counter stored with a Count or Append UAV
-73  CheckAccessFullyMapped        determines whether all values from a Sample, Gather, or Load operation accessed mapped tiles in a tiled resource
+71  CheckAccessFullyMapped        determines whether all values from a Sample, Gather, or Load operation accessed mapped tiles in a tiled resource
-74  GetDimensions                 gets texture size information 75  TextureGather                 gathers the four texels that would be used in a bi-linear filtering operation 76  TextureGatherCmp              same as TextureGather, except this instrution performs comparison on texels, similar to SampleCmp
+72  GetDimensions                 gets texture size information 73  TextureGather                 gathers the four texels that would be used in a bi-linear filtering operation 74  TextureGatherCmp              same as TextureGather, except this instrution performs comparison on texels, similar to SampleCmp
-77  Texture2DMSGetSamplePosition  gets the position of the specified sample 78  RenderTargetGetSamplePosition gets the position of the specified sample 79  RenderTargetGetSampleCount    gets the number of samples for a render target 80  AtomicBinOp                   performs an atomic operation on two operands 81  AtomicCompareExchange         atomic compare and exchange to memory 82  Barrier                       inserts a memory barrier in the shader 83  CalculateLOD                  calculates the level of detail 84  Discard                       discard the current pixel 85  DerivCoarseX                  computes the rate of change of components per stamp 86  DerivCoarseY                  computes the rate of change of components per stamp 87  DerivFineX                    computes the rate of change of components per pixel 88  DerivFineY                    computes the rate of change of components per pixel 89  EvalSnapped                   evaluates an input attribute at pixel center with an offset 90  EvalSampleIndex               evaluates an input attribute at a sample location 91  EvalCentroid                  evaluates an input attribute at pixel center 92  SampleIndex                   returns the sample index in a sample-frequency pixel shader 93  Coverage                      returns the coverage mask input in a pixel shader 94  InnerCoverage                 returns underestimated coverage input from conservative rasterization in a pixel shader 95  ThreadId                      reads the thread ID 96  GroupId                       reads the group ID (SV_GroupID) 97  ThreadIdInGroup               reads the thread ID within the group (SV_GroupThreadID) 98  FlattenedThreadIdInGroup      provides a flattened index for a given thread within a given group (SV_GroupIndex) 99  EmitStream                    emits a vertex to a given stream 100 CutStream                     completes the current primitive topology at the specified stream 101 EmitThenCutStream             equivalent to an EmitStream followed by a CutStream 102 GSInstanceID                  GSInstanceID
+75  Texture2DMSGetSamplePosition  gets the position of the specified sample 76  RenderTargetGetSamplePosition gets the position of the specified sample 77  RenderTargetGetSampleCount    gets the number of samples for a render target 78  AtomicBinOp                   performs an atomic operation on two operands 79  AtomicCompareExchange         atomic compare and exchange to memory 80  Barrier                       inserts a memory barrier in the shader 81  CalculateLOD                  calculates the level of detail 82  Discard                       discard the current pixel 83  DerivCoarseX                  computes the rate of change of components per stamp 84  DerivCoarseY                  computes the rate of change of components per stamp 85  DerivFineX                    computes the rate of change of components per pixel 86  DerivFineY                    computes the rate of change of components per pixel 87  EvalSnapped                   evaluates an input attribute at pixel center with an offset 88  EvalSampleIndex               evaluates an input attribute at a sample location 89  EvalCentroid                  evaluates an input attribute at pixel center 90  SampleIndex                   returns the sample index in a sample-frequency pixel shader 91  Coverage                      returns the coverage mask input in a pixel shader 92  InnerCoverage                 returns underestimated coverage input from conservative rasterization in a pixel shader 93  ThreadId                      reads the thread ID 94  GroupId                       reads the group ID (SV_GroupID) 95  ThreadIdInGroup               reads the thread ID within the group (SV_GroupThreadID) 96  FlattenedThreadIdInGroup      provides a flattened index for a given thread within a given group (SV_GroupIndex) 97  EmitStream                    emits a vertex to a given stream 98  CutStream                     completes the current primitive topology at the specified stream 99  EmitThenCutStream             equivalent to an EmitStream followed by a CutStream 100 GSInstanceID                  GSInstanceID
-103 MakeDouble                    creates a double value 104 SplitDouble                   splits a double into low and high parts 105 LoadOutputControlPoint        LoadOutputControlPoint 106 LoadPatchConstant             LoadPatchConstant 107 DomainLocation                DomainLocation
+101 MakeDouble                    creates a double value 102 SplitDouble                   splits a double into low and high parts 103 LoadOutputControlPoint        LoadOutputControlPoint 104 LoadPatchConstant             LoadPatchConstant 105 DomainLocation                DomainLocation
-108 StorePatchConstant            StorePatchConstant
+106 StorePatchConstant            StorePatchConstant
-109 OutputControlPointID          OutputControlPointID
+107 OutputControlPointID          OutputControlPointID
-110 PrimitiveID                   PrimitiveID
+108 PrimitiveID                   PrimitiveID
-111 CycleCounterLegacy            CycleCounterLegacy
+109 CycleCounterLegacy            CycleCounterLegacy
-112 WaveIsFirstLane               returns 1 for the first lane in the wave 113 WaveGetLaneIndex              returns the index of the current lane in the wave 114 WaveGetLaneCount              returns the number of lanes in the wave 115 WaveAnyTrue                   returns 1 if any of the lane evaluates the value to true 116 WaveAllTrue                   returns 1 if all the lanes evaluate the value to true 117 WaveActiveAllEqual            returns 1 if all the lanes have the same value 118 WaveActiveBallot              returns a struct with a bit set for each lane where the condition is true 119 WaveReadLaneAt                returns the value from the specified lane 120 WaveReadLaneFirst             returns the value from the first lane 121 WaveActiveOp                  returns the result the operation across waves 122 WaveActiveBit                 returns the result of the operation across all lanes 123 WavePrefixOp                  returns the result of the operation on prior lanes 124 QuadReadLaneAt                reads from a lane in the quad 125 QuadOp                        returns the result of a quad-level operation 126 BitcastI16toF16               bitcast between different sizes 127 BitcastF16toI16               bitcast between different sizes 128 BitcastI32toF32               bitcast between different sizes 129 BitcastF32toI32               bitcast between different sizes 130 BitcastI64toF64               bitcast between different sizes 131 BitcastF64toI64               bitcast between different sizes 132 LegacyF32ToF16                legacy fuction to convert float (f32) to half (f16) (this is not related to min-precision) 133 LegacyF16ToF32                legacy fuction to convert half (f16) to float (f32) (this is not related to min-precision) 134 LegacyDoubleToFloat           legacy fuction to convert double to float 135 LegacyDoubleToSInt32          legacy fuction to convert double to int32 136 LegacyDoubleToUInt32          legacy fuction to convert double to uint32 137 WaveAllBitCount               returns the count of bits set to 1 across the wave 138 WavePrefixBitCount            returns the count of bits set to 1 on prior lanes
+110 WaveIsFirstLane               returns 1 for the first lane in the wave 111 WaveGetLaneIndex              returns the index of the current lane in the wave 112 WaveGetLaneCount              returns the number of lanes in the wave 113 WaveAnyTrue                   returns 1 if any of the lane evaluates the value to true 114 WaveAllTrue                   returns 1 if all the lanes evaluate the value to true 115 WaveActiveAllEqual            returns 1 if all the lanes have the same value 116 WaveActiveBallot              returns a struct with a bit set for each lane where the condition is true 117 WaveReadLaneAt                returns the value from the specified lane 118 WaveReadLaneFirst             returns the value from the first lane 119 WaveActiveOp                  returns the result the operation across waves 120 WaveActiveBit                 returns the result of the operation across all lanes 121 WavePrefixOp                  returns the result of the operation on prior lanes 122 QuadReadLaneAt                reads from a lane in the quad 123 QuadOp                        returns the result of a quad-level operation 124 BitcastI16toF16               bitcast between different sizes 125 BitcastF16toI16               bitcast between different sizes 126 BitcastI32toF32               bitcast between different sizes 127 BitcastF32toI32               bitcast between different sizes 128 BitcastI64toF64               bitcast between different sizes 129 BitcastF64toI64               bitcast between different sizes 130 LegacyF32ToF16                legacy fuction to convert float (f32) to half (f16) (this is not related to min-precision) 131 LegacyF16ToF32                legacy fuction to convert half (f16) to float (f32) (this is not related to min-precision) 132 LegacyDoubleToFloat           legacy fuction to convert double to float 133 LegacyDoubleToSInt32          legacy fuction to convert double to int32 134 LegacyDoubleToUInt32          legacy fuction to convert double to uint32 135 WaveAllBitCount               returns the count of bits set to 1 across the wave 136 WavePrefixBitCount            returns the count of bits set to 1 on prior lanes
 === ============================= ================================================================================================================